PGnome® - Whole Genome Sequencing

 Note that saliva and buccal specimens are not accepted for WGS.
 DNA from saliva invariably includes microbial and food DNA which interfere with WGS.

-PGnome uses Illumina short-read next generation sequencing (NGS) technologies.
+Sequencing: PGnome uses Illumina short-read next generation sequencing (NGS) technologies.
 As required, genomic DNA is extracted from patient specimens.
 Patient DNA is sheared, adaptors are ligated to the fragment ends, and the fragments are sequenced on the NovaSeq 6000 using 2x150 bp paired-end reads.
-The following quality control metrics are generally achieved: >98% of targeted bases are covered at >15x, >96% of targeted bases are covered at >20x.
+The following quality control metrics are generally achieved for the nuclear genome: >98% of targeted bases are covered at >15x, >96% of targeted bases are covered at >20x.
 The minimum acceptable average read depth is 35x.
 Data analysis and interpretation is performed by the internally developed Infinity pipeline.
 Variant calls are made by the GATK Haplotype caller and annotated using in house software and Jannovar.
-All reported variants are confirmed by a second method (usually Sanger sequencing).

 LIMITATIONS AND OTHER TEST NOTES

-Interpretation of the test results is limited by the information that is currently available.
-Better interpretation should be possible in the future as more data and knowledge about human genetics and this specific disorder are accumulated.
+Limitations of NGS: Interpretation of the test results is limited by the information that is currently available.
+Better interpretation should be possible in the future as more data and knowledge about human genetics and genetic disorders improves.

-Our detailed variant analysis and interpretation is focused on the coding exons and immediate flanking non-coding DNA (± 10 bp).
-Although the millions of variants detected in other parts of the genome are used to assist with SV detection and other applications, we do not at this time attempt to interpret every variant outside of coding and immediate flanking regions.
+Detailed variant analysis and interpretation is focused on the coding exons and immediate flanking non-coding DNA (± 10 bp).
+We do not attempt to interpret every variant outside of coding and immediate flanking regions.
+When warranted by sequence results (for example a single pathogenic variant in a recessive gene), rare variants within selected genic regions will be investigated.

 Runs of mononucleotide repeats (eg (A)n or (T)n) with n >8 in the reference sequence are generally not analyzed because of strand slippage during amplification.